 - PREGNANCY and BREAST-FEEDING: Do not use leflunomide if you are pregnant.
 It may cause birth defects or fetal death.
 You must have a negative pregnancy test before you start treatment with leflunomide.
 Do not become pregnant while you are taking it.
 Contact your doctor at once if your period does not occur when expected or if you suspect that you are pregnant.
-It is not known if leflunomide is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking leflunomide.

 Possible side effects of leflunomide:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Back pain; diarrhea; dizziness; hair loss; headache; indigestion; muscle aches; nausea; runny nose; weakness; weight loss.